Nick Walker (footballer)

 Nicholas Walker (born January 23, 1990) is a Trinidadian professional footballer.

 Career

 Early career

-Walker played four years of college soccer at Farleigh Dickinson University between 2010 and 2013.
+Walker played four years of college soccer at Fairleigh Dickinson University between 2010 and 2013.
 Was a two-time all-North Atlantic region first team selection at Fairleigh Dickinson.
 Was also named 2013 Northeast Conference Defender of the Year as a senior.
 Walker started 69 of the 71 games he played as a four-year starter for the Knights.
 He finished his collegiate career with four goals.

 Walker also made twelve appearances for USL PDL club Michigan Bucks in 2013.

 FC Dallas

 On January 21, 2014, Walker was drafted in the third round (43rd overall) of the 2014 MLS SuperDraft by FC Dallas.
 He signed with Dallas on March 19, 2014.

 Walker made his professional debut on June 11, 2014 as an 87th-minute substitute in a 2-2 draw against Portland Timbers.